scientific-python/scientific-python.org/content/en/community/getting-started.md

 It’s typically easier to contribute to smaller projects but you also want to choose a project that’s big and active enough so that you have mentorship opportunities and room to grow.
 It’s also a good idea to take a look at open issues and pull requests, see how maintainers interact with the community, and assess if it would be good for you.

+For a more detailed discussion, please see our `Choosing a project` video.

 ## Tools you should learn

 - Github